-The Zulu is the ideal base layer for every rider.
-When it comes to lapping the resort, comfort is king, and with a fleecy inner, the Zulu will deliver that in spades.
+The Apha is the ideal base layer for every rider.
+When it comes to lapping the resort, comfort is king, and with it’s impressive moisture-wicking qualities, the Zulu will delivers that in spades.

 The Echo is a classic micro fleece mid layer that’s great to throw in a bag for colder days at the resort.
 Layering is made easy with this comfy, lightweight fleece.

 The Kilo gloves offer a great mixture of weather protection and dexterity.
 Resort riding comes with lots of extra quirks like getting on and off lifts, undoing and redoing bindings and zippers, and so much more.
 Gloves are the way to go for a resort rider.